After the storm, rescuing this highway

 Arriving on a Friday during the evening rush, up to nearly 10 inches of rain would fall over the next 48 hours.
 Highways flooded, forcing their closure and leaving some drivers with no choice but to abandon their cars.
 Other vehicles had less luck: falling into sinkholes that suddenly opened up in the middle of roads.
 Intense winds toppled thick trees and knocked down power lines, leaving nearly 80,000 people without electricity.

-And in an especially surreal scene, a fire truck with its engine running and orange and red emergency lights flashing tumbled off the edge of a highway (watch it happen in this video.)
+And in an especially surreal scene, a fire truck with its engine running and orange and red emergency lights flashing tumbled off the edge of a highway.
 Floodwaters carrying boulders had washed away the supporting ground, but at least the crew escaped unharmed before the fall.

 The next morning, Steve Downs was at home watching news of the devastating storm on his TV.
 He saw video of the fire engine falling, which occurred on Interstate 15 at an area called Cajon Pass.